TezBaydu/Milestone-Project-1-Band/README.md

 ### Deployment

-- GitHub Pages
+#### Deploying via GitHub Pages

-    - Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-1-Band]
+1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-1-Band] or create an account.
-    - click on settings and ensure repository name is selected to Milestone-Project-1-Band
+2. Click on settings and ensure repository name is selected to Milestone-Project-1-Band.
-    - scroll down to GitHub Pages section and ensure Branch is 'Master' and folder is 'root'
+3. Scroll down to GitHub Pages section and ensure Branch is 'Master' and folder is 'root'.
-    - click save and wait for site to be published.
+4. Click save and wait for site to be published.
-    - click link above GitHub Pages section to view published site.
+5. Click link in GitHub Pages section to view published site.

+#### Forking repository

+Forking a repository in GitHub is used to make a copy of a repository which you do not have rights access to.
+Once you have forked a repository you will be able to make changes without affecting the original.
+It can also be used to suggest changes of an original project and/or propose a project as starting point.

+Steps on Forking a repository:
+1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-1-Band] or create an account.
+2. At the top right hand corner of the page select "Fork".
+3. You should now have a copy of the original repository to work with on your account without affecting the original.

+#### Cloning a repository

+Cloning a repository in GitHub allows you to make a copy of your own repository which will affect the original repository.
+If you wish to make changes which do not affect the original then this should be forked.

+Steps to Clone a repository
+1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-1-Band] or create an account.
+2. Ensure "Code" has been selected in menu.
+3. Select code on top right of table.
+4. Select either HTTPS, SSH or CLI.
+5. You can either download ZIP for static files and utilise in GitHub or open with GitHub desktop.
+6. If opening with GitHub Desktop then select.
+If not downloaded this will need to be to utilise benefits.
+7. Once opened with GitHub Desktop select "File".
+8. Select "Clone repository".
+9. Select GitHub and the name of the GitHub repository.
+(URL can also be selected and the URL applied)
+10. Select repository from the sources.
+11. Click "Choose".
+12. Click "Clone".

+For further help and info you can select [Cloning and Forking repositories](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop)

 [Back to top ⇧](#Project-Council-Culture)